-Strikes on rebel-held east Aleppo kill 25: monitor
+Dozens more killed in strikes on Aleppo as food and fuel run low

-BEIRUT Air strikes and shelling killed at least 25 people in rebel-held eastern Aleppo on Thursday on the third day of renewed bombing, a monitoring group said, and the mayor of the besieged sector warned of a total lack of fuel and food as winter encroached.
+BEIRUT (Reuters) - Air strikes and shelling killed at least 25 people in rebel-held eastern Aleppo on Thursday on a third day of renewed bombing, according to a group that monitors Syria's civil war, and the mayor of the besieged sector warned of an acute lack of fuel and food as winter encroaches.

-The bombardment of eastern Aleppo restarted on Tuesday after a weeks-long pause, part of a wider military escalation by the Syrian government and its allies, including Russia, against insurgents.
+The bombardment of eastern Aleppo restarted on Tuesday after a four-week pause, part of a wider military escalation by the Syrian government and its allies, including Russia, against insurgents.

+The battle for Syria's second city marks a crucial phase of the five-year civil war, in which hundreds of thousands of people have been killed, and its capture would be a major triumph for President Bashar al-Assad.

-Moscow is using an aircraft carrier and missiles fired from another warship against targets around Syria but says it is not bombing Aleppo.
-Syria's government said on Tuesday it was striking what it called "terrorist strongholds" in the city.
+His government said on Tuesday it was striking what it called "terrorist strongholds" in Aleppo.

-The United Nations says 250,000 civilians remain in Aleppo's opposition-controlled neighborhoods, effectively under siege since the army, aided by Iranian-backed militias and Russian jets, cut off the last road into rebel districts in early July.
+Health officials in the opposition-held part of Aleppo said they had recorded 45 deaths and admitted 363 wounded people as a result of air strikes up to and including Wednesday this week.

+Russia says it is not bombing the city, but it is using an aircraft carrier, missiles fired from another warship, and planes launched from air bases in Russia and Syria to strike targets around the country.

-Frequent air strikes on hospitals, and the disruption and pollution of water supplies, have worsened the humanitarian crisis.
-Medicines, food and fuel are all severely depleted.
+The siege and intense bombardment of east Aleppo have created a dire humanitarian crisis, aggravated by frequent air strikes on hospitals and the disruption and pollution of water supplies.
+Medicines, food and fuel are severely depleted.

 "There is only enough to keep the bakeries going to give people at least some bread.
 People are only getting about 15 percent of what they need," Brita Hagi Hassan, president of the city council for opposition-held Aleppo, told Reuters.